UFO Hearings: Does The Recovery Of 'Non-Human Biologics' Confirm The Presence Of Aliens?

 Our favourite memes on the UFO hearings

-Like most pop culture events, the UFO hearings, and the possibility of lines existing, inspired a hilarious meme fest.
+Like most pop culture events, the UFO hearings, and the possibility of aliens existing, inspired a hilarious meme fest.
 Here is a round-up of our favourites –

 Me leading the motorcade that greets the aliens pic.twitter.com/CcMRR9sVtX